 Image #2 - Quads with inference enabled, placement is no longer limited to scanned areas.

-If your requirements can tolerate the increased latency of Scene understanding, application developers should consider using the Scene understanding watertight mesh, and presumably the spatial mapping mesh in unison with planar representations.
+If your requirements can tolerate the increased latency of Scene understanding, application developers should consider using the Scene understanding watertight mesh, and the spatial mapping mesh in unison with planar representations.
 This would provide a "best of both worlds" scenario where simplified watertight occlusion is married with finer nonplanar geometry providing the most realistic occlusion maps possible.